hazelcast/hazelcast-go-client/README.md

 ## 5.4.
 Setting Connection Timeout

 Connection timeout is the timeout value in milliseconds for members to accept client connection requests.
-If server does not respond within the timeout, the client will retry to connect as many as `ClientNetworkConfig.connectionAttemptLimit` times.
+If server does not respond within the timeout, the client will retry to connect as many as `NetworkConfig.connectionAttemptLimit` times.

 The following are the example configurations.